ludlovian/scrapie/README.md

 - each open tag, where the tag has the form `{ type, attrs, selfClose }`
 - each close tag, where the tag has the form `{ type, close }`
 - each text element, where text is just a string.

+For both the open and closing tags, the current tag is the last element of `.parents`.
+Yes, I know, it is not really its own parent.
+Tough.

 If a context was supplied when setting up the hook, then it will be passed through unchanged as the second param.